Waadtss/ArReverseDictionary/README.md

 # Datasets

 Datasets can be downloaded from [CODALAB-Task1](https://codalab.lisn.upsaclay.fr/competitions/14568) and  [CODALAB-Task2](https://codalab.lisn.upsaclay.fr/competitions/14569).
-This section details the structure of the JSON dataset file provided.
+This section details the structure of the JSON dataset files provided.

 ### Brief Overview

-As an overview, the expected usage of the datasets is as follows:
- + In the Reverse Dictionary track, participants are expected to use the definition ("gloss") to generate any of the associated embeddings ( "sgns", "electra").
+As an overview, the participants are expected to use the definition ("gloss") to generate any of the associated embeddings ( "sgns", "electra").

 ### Dataset files structure